A success timeline featuring the most significant achievements of Bernie Sanders.

 In 1990, Sanders was elected to the U.S. House of Representatives, representing Vermont's at-large congressional district.

-In 1991, Sanders became the first independent elected to the U.S. House of Representatives since 1952, defeating Peter P. Smith by a margin of 56% to 39%.
+In 1991, Sanders became the first independent elected to the U.S. House of Representatives since 1952.

-In 2005, Rolling Stone called Sanders the "amendment king" for passing more roll call amendments than any other congressman since 1995, a period when Congress was entirely under Republican control.
+In 2005, Rolling Stone called Sanders the "amendment king" for his ability to get more roll call amendments passed than any other congressman during the period since 1995, when Congress was entirely under Republican control.

 In 2006, Sanders was elected to the U.S. Senate, becoming the first non-Republican elected to Vermont's Class 1 seat since 1850.

-In August 2011, a poll found that Bernie Sanders's approval rating was 67%, making him the third-most popular U.S. senator.
+In August 2011, a Public Policy Polling survey found Bernie Sanders's approval rating at 67%, making him the third-most popular U.S. senator at the time.

-On July 31, 2014, the House version of the Veterans' Access to Care through Choice, Accountability, and Transparency Act, which incorporated Bernie Sanders' bill, passed both chambers.
+On July 31, 2014, the Veterans' Access to Care through Choice, Accountability, and Transparency Act of 2014, incorporating Bernie Sanders' bill, passed both chambers of Congress.

-On August 7, 2014, the Veterans' Access to Care through Choice, Accountability, and Transparency Act was signed into law by President Obama.
+On August 7, 2014, the Veterans' Access to Care through Choice, Accountability, and Transparency Act of 2014, which included elements from Bernie Sanders' bill, was signed into law by President Obama.

 In 2014, Bernie Sanders ranked third in The Forward 50.

-In November 2015, a poll indicated Bernie Sanders reached an 83% approval rating among his constituents, making him the most popular U.S. senator.
+In November 2015, a Morning Consult poll indicated that Bernie Sanders had an 83% approval rating among his constituents, making him the most popular U.S. senator.

 On March 20, 2016, Sanders was given an honorary Lushootseed name, dxʷshudičup, by Deborah Parker in Seattle to honor his focus on Native American issues during his presidential campaign.